About Religious Education (RE)

 Do I need to enroll my children?

 Yes, please!
 The information we collect on the Enrollment Form helps us keep your child safe.
-Click here to enroll.
+Click here for registration form.

 Who Teaches CRE?